A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 \subsubsection{Datasets}

-\textbf{EQA} \cite{das2018embodied} dataset is based on House3D, a subset of recent popular SUNCG dataset with synthesis rooms and layouts which is similar to the Replica dataset \cite{straub2019replica}.
-House3D converts SUNCG's static environment into virtual environment, where the agent can navigate with physical constraints (e.g. can't pass through walls or objects).
-To test the agent's capabilities in language grounding, commonsense reasoning and environment navigation, \cite{das2018embodied} uses a series of functional program in CLEVR \cite{johnson2017clevr} to synthesize questions and anwers regarding object's color, existence, location and relative preposition etc. In total, there are 5000 questions in 750 environments with reference to 45 unique objects in 7 unique room types.
+The EQA \cite{das2018embodied} dataset is based on House3D, a subset of the popular SUNCG \cite{song2016ssc} dataset with synthesized rooms and layouts that is similar to the Replica dataset \cite{straub2019replica}.
+House3D converts SUNCG's static environment into a virtual environment, where the agent can navigate with physical constraints (e.g. it cannot pass through walls or objects).
+To test the agent's capabilities in language grounding, commonsense reasoning and navigation, \cite{das2018embodied} uses a series of functional programs in CLEVR \cite{johnson2017clevr} to synthesize questions and answers regarding objects and their properties (e.g. color, existence, location and relative preposition).
+In total, there are 5,000 questions in 750 environments with reference to 45 unique objects in 7 unique room types.

-Recently,\cite{MultiTarget;YuCGBBB19} proposed a new embodied QA task: Multi-target embodied QA, which studies questions that that multiple targets in them, e.g. ``Is the apple in the bedroom bigger than the orange in the living room?" where the agent has to navigate to ``bedroom" and ``living room" to localize the ``apple" and ``orange" and perform comparison to answer the questions.

-\textbf{IQA} \cite{gordon2018iqa} is another work that focuses on tackling the task of embodied QA in AI2-THOR environment.
-IQA is different from EQA not only because it is more realistic synthesis but its requirement to interact with the objects to resolve certain questions (e.g. the agent need to open the refrigerator to answer the existence question ``if there is an egg in the fridge?")
+For MT-EQA \cite{MultiTarget;YuCGBBB19}, the authors introduce the MT-EQA dataset, which contains 6 types of compositional questions which compare object attribute properties (color, size, distance) between multiple targets (objects/rooms).

-On top of all these, the authors annotated a large scale Question and Answer dataset (IQUAD V1) which consist of 75,000 multiple-choice questions.
-Similar to EQA v1 dataset, IQUAD contains questions regarding the existence, counting and spatial relationships.
+For IQA \cite{gordon2018iqa}, the authors annotated a large scale dataset, IQUAD V1, which consist of 75,000 multiple-choice questions.
+Similar to the EQA dataset, IQUAD V1 has questions regarding object existence, counting and spatial relationships.